 La nétiquette refers to the French practice of writing good online correspondence especially emails.

 Like in English, there are also a set of email phrases and expressions commonly used when signing off in formal emails.
-Aside from the usual "merci" or "merci beaucoup", here are some ways to end an email in French:
+Aside from the usual "merci" or "merci beaucoup", here are some ways on how to sign off an email in French:

 Cordially, used like "best regards"